-Zoom is one of the most popular video telecommunication software in the market.
-It boasts of many features that are aptly suited for a comfortable and hassle-free video communication experience.
+Does Zoom Know if You Screenshot: Zoom is one of the most popular video telecommunication software in the market.
+It boasts many features that are aptly suited for a comfortable and hassle-free video communication experience.
 Zoom experienced an exploding demand after the pandemic that forced all physical meetings to happen alternatively on an online platform.

 With its free and paid features, Zoom can be considered a complete video telecommunication software in itself.
 It has several features that you can use for free or for a fee which we have discussed in an earlier blog.
 If you haven’t read that, make sure to glance at it.

 Now, the question at hand is: Can Zoom tell if you screenshot? or Does Zoom tell if you screenshot?